FloreauLuca/floreauluca.github.io/aer_racers/blogpost_physx.md

 ## Creation of the RigidActorManager

-Once the physics engine was set up, we still had to link the creation of physical elements to the ECS (Entity Component System).
+Once the physics engine was set up, I still had to link the creation of physical elements to the ECS (Entity Component System).

 In the ECS, the components represent the parameters of an entity.
 So, to add physical parameters to an entity, I had to create a physical component.